When it comes to pizza, the sauce totally makes it! Follow this easy recipe with step by step instructions for how to make the best pizza sauce.

 Next you’ll need the seasonings.
 It took me several tries to get it just right.
 For this recipe, you’ll need: oregano, basil, garlic, fennel, crushed red pepper, salt, pepper and sugar.
 I also add a little cayenne and allspice but those too are optional.
 The cayenne adds more head and the allspice adds a deep peppery flavor.

-While my mozzarella addiction only intensifies with each bite, I also think the sauce can either make or break the pizza.
-For this reason I decided that I would make my own.
 One of the reasons that I am not a huge fan of store bought sauce is that they tend to be a little too sweet for me.
-With that said, I still add a little bit of sugar to cut the acidity of the tomatoes.
-That is just the beauty of making this at home, you can pick and chose the flavors you like.
+With that said, I still add a little bit of sugar to most of my tomato sauce recipes.
+Adding sugar to tomato sauce helps create a more balanced flavor but cutting the acidity and bringing out the natural sweetness of the tomatoes.

 Combine all ingredients in a small sauce pan.
 Cook over medium heat until it starts to bubble slightly, about 5 minutes.
 Reduce heat and let simmer for 15-20 minutes.

 Use on your favorite pizza.